 The initial case level is the first adjudicative level.
-Under DSI, cases on this level are divided into two categories.
-Those cases ready for immediate decision and those that will be sent on to the DDS for further development.
-Those ready for immediate decision are processed by a special DO based DDS group.
+Under the Disability Services Improvement DSI program, cases on the initial level are divided into two categories.
+Those cases ready for immediate decision and those that will be sent on to the DDS for further processing.

+Those ready for immediate decision are processed by a special DO based group of case processors.
 This group is specially trained to process cases that either meet the medical listing or are technical denials.

 A technical denial is based on an eligibility rule like income and resources.
 However, an immediate decision case can be processed based on medical issues.
 For our purposes, keep in mind that an immediate decision case is one that is an obvious allowance or denial.
 See DSIP Chart:

 Those cases not ready for an immediate decision are sent to the Disability Determination Section (DDS) for further development.
 A decision is made within the DDS.
-If the DDS decision is a denial, the claimant or his representative may request an Federal Review Official (FRO) appeal (Recon).
+If the DDS decision is a denial, the claimant or his representative may request a Federal Review Official (FRO) appeal (Recon).
+See DSIP Chart.